In What Ways Does Reminiscing Help People Suffering From Dementia?

 - Pastimes and games from childhood

-Feel free to tweak any of these themes as needed so they serve the senior in your life better.
+Feel free to tweak any of these themes as needed so they serve the seniors in your life better.
 Using an activity that they are familiar with and have loved doing in the past is an enjoyable way to work through this therapy.

 Do Photos Help Dementia Patients?

 If your senior struggles to remember events from these old photos, you can point out details and tell them about what it was like.
 Seeing everything in a photograph may help some fond memories resurface.

 Memory Boards To Use For Alzheimer’s Patients